-Capital Projects - \$8.5 M - Chase St. Bridge Sewer Replacement - Treatment Plant Clarifiers Seismic Retrofit Construction - Treatment Plant Headworks Rehabilitation Construction - Treatment Plant Pumping and Piping Upgrades Design - Trunk Main Replacement Phase 4C Construction - Trunk Main Replacement Phases 5A & 5B Design - Trunk Main Seismic Hazard Mitigation at Hooker Creek Design Maintenance Projects - \$2.7 M - Master Plan Development - Piping, Manhole, and Lateral Repair and Replacement - Recoat Treatment Plant Basins - Regulatory Permitting and Hazardous Materials Assistance - Root Control Maintenance in Collection System - SCADA Data and Communication Systems Improvements - Sonoma Creek Bank Repair at Kohler Creek PROPOSITION 218 Sonoma Valley County Sanitation District Notice of Public Hearing Regarding Proposed Sewer Service Rate Increase Date, Time, and Place of Public Hearing On May 17, 2022 at 2:30 p.m. or as soon thereafter as the matter may be heard, the Board of Directors (Board) of the Sonoma Valley County Sanitation District (District) will conduct a public hearing to consider increasing the annual sewer service charge (Sewer Charge) and make rate structure modifications.
-If approved, the increased Sewer Charge will become effective on July 1, 2022.
+FY 2023-2024 Budgeted Expenditures - \$32.7 Million Capital Projects - \$13.90 Million - Chase St. Bridge Sewer Replacement - Treatment Plant Clarifiers Seismic Retrofit Construction - Treatment Plant Pumping and Piping Upgrades Project - Trunk Main Replacement Phases 5A & 5B Design - Trunk Main Seismic Hazard Mitigation at Hooker Creek Design - Management Unit Restoration Maintenance Projects - \$4.5 Million - Master Plan Development - Piping, Manhole, and Lateral Repair and Replacement - Regulatory Permitting and Hazardous Materials Assistance - Root Control Maintenance in Collection System - SCADA Data and Communication Systems Improvements - Sonoma Creek Bank Repair at Kohler Creek

+PROPOSITION 218 Sonoma Valley County Sanitation District Notice of Public Hearing Regarding Proposed Sewer Service Rate Increase Date, Time, and Place of Public Hearing On May 16, 2023 at 1:40 p.m. or as soon thereafter as the matter may be heard, the Board of Directors (Board) of the Sonoma Valley County Sanitation District (District) will conduct a public hearing to consider increasing the annual sewer service charge (Sewer Charge) and make rate structure modifications.
+If approved, the increased Sewer Charge will become effective on July 1, 2023.
 Please note: The public hearing will be held in the Board Meeting Room, 575 Administration Drive, Room 102A, Santa Rosa, California.
-However, it may be held virtually if required by COVID-19 pandemic conditions.
-If the meeting is held virtually, then information regarding public online participation will be available on the Board's agenda 72 hours prior to the meeting at https://sonoma-county.legistar.com/calendar.aspx.
+If the Board will offer a virtual option to accommodate public participation online, information regarding the virtual option will be available on the Board's agenda 72 hours prior to the meeting at https://sonoma-county.legistar.com/Calendar.aspx.
 The Sewer Charge will be imposed on each parcel upon which is located one or more structures that are connected to the system and the Sewer Charge will be collected on the general property tax bill administered by Sonoma County.
 Payment of the Sewer Charge will be the responsibility of the owner of the parcel.
 Reasons for the Sewer Service Charge and Use of the Funds Collected The Sewer Charge is imposed to pay for the cost of providing safe and reliable sewer service to your property in conformance with legal requirements, and is necessary: (a) to finance the ongoing operation and maintenance costs of the system; (b) to pay the capital replacement program costs of the system, which provides for the long-term replacement of system facilities as they wear out; and (c) to maintain sufficient reserves.
-The draft proposed budget for fiscal year 2022-23 describes the District's total annual expenses in detail and is available for review at the Sonoma Valley County Sanitation District, c/o the Sonoma County Water Agency, 404 Aviation Boulevard, Santa Rosa, California 95403, and on Sonoma Water's website at www.sonomawater.org/current-budget.
+The draft proposed budget for fiscal year 2023-24 describes the District's total annual expenses in detail and is available for review at the Sonoma Valley County Sanitation District, c/o the Sonoma County Water Agency, 404 Aviation Boulevard, Santa Rosa, California 95403, and on Sonoma Water's website at SonomaWater.org/current-budget.
 Calculation of the Sewer Rate Increase The District has two categories of users: